Make More Music

 To find out more about The Leicester-Shire Music and Cultural Trust, please click here:

-Come and Experience a fully inclusive musical experience, bringing together many different styles of music, from Rock, to Samba, and Hip Hop and spoken word.
-On these Saturday sessions pupils will use a wide variety of instruments, including the use of technology, such as Ableton Push, and Soundbeam, as well as drums, keyboards, guitars and percussion.
+The SEN ensemble is a fully inclusive musical experience, bringing together many different styles of music, from Rock, to Samba, and Hip Hop and spoken word.
+On these Saturday sessions pupils will use a wide variety of instruments, including the use of technology, such as Ableton Push, and Soundbeam, as well as drums, keyboards, Guitars and percussion.
 Creating pieces of music using whatever is at hand, with pupils of all abilities.

 For more information, please click here.

 Fee Remission for Ensembles